Important Notice

 Photography and video recordings that capture the participants’ faces are classified as “personal data” under the Personal Data Protection Act.
 In the Participant Information Sheet (PIS), the researcher should inform the participants (i) what is the purpose of capturing their photo and video, (ii) what will the photos and videos be used for, (iii) whether their faces will be blurred or not be blurred before use, and (iv) when will photos and videos be deleted (i.e., for how long will photos and videos be stored for).
 In the Consent Form, the researcher should include an option for the participants to agree or disagree to photography and video recording.
 Please use the standard verbiage from the CDE ERC Guidelines on Participant Information Sheet & Consent Form.

 Non-NUS students should be aged 21 and above if recruited.
-If they are aged below 21 years old, parental consent should be obtained.
+If they are under 21 years old, parental consent must be obtained.

 About the CDE Ethics Review Committee (CDE ERC):